jacktday/boltztools/README.md

 ```

 ## Example view.py
-This tool opens and aligns cifs from multiple pymol batches.
+This tool opens and aligns cifs from multiple boltz batches.

 Opening boltz_results_batch_A_01, boltz_results_batch_A_02, and boltz_results_batch_B_05.